pirl-unc/tricking_nextflow_cache/README.md

 ### Nanoseconds count!

-Astute readers may note my excessive use of the `cache` directive in my process definitions.
+Astute readers may note my excessive use of the `cache` directive in process definitions.
 Inclusion of this directive is required to overcome the next pitfall I encountered.
-Specifically, it appears the Access and Modify time modications performed on the sparse file by `clean_work_files.sh` are only to the second, but my cluster's filesystem seems to track Access and Modification times down to sub-second resolution.
-As a result, the sparse file generated did not pass Nextflow's caching sniff test and would result in the process being re-ran (with sparse files as input).
+Specifically, it appears the Access and Modify time modications performed on the sparse file by `clean_work_files.sh` are only to the nearest second, but my cluster's filesystem seems to track Access and Modify times down to sub-second resolution.
+As a result, the sparse file generated did not pass Nextflow's caching sniff test and results in the process being re-ran (with sparse files as input).
 The `cache` directive (when paired with the `'lenient'` option) bypasses this issue by removing the Access and Modify times from the Nextflow caching equation.

 Original `stat` output prior to cleaning (from `.command.log`)
 ```